Soares/simplifience.com/post/bias/hindsight.md

 If you ever manage to find an answer in that darkness, everyone will say it was obvious.
 But *everything* seem obvious in retrospect.
 When you're standing out there facing the unknown, there are a thousand paths before you and each leads to a conclusion that everyone will say was obvious.
 Which path do you choose?

-In retrospect, it feels obvious that the Earth follows the same laws as the Heavens.
-It feels obvious that the earth is round.
-It feels obvious that we should invent bows and arrows.
-It feels obvious that we should sharpen rocks and attach them to sticks.
+In retrospect, it feels obvious that rats are not spontaneously generated.
+That the Earth is governed by the same laws as the Heavens.
+That we can sharpen rocks and attach them to sticks.

 __These discoveries are only obvious in hindsight.__ They're not obvious when you're out there in the fray struggling to discover them.